Somora/EasyVault/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with your proposed changes or improvements.

 ## License
-This addon is released under the MIT License.
+This addon is released under the GPL-3.0 License.
 Feel free to use, modify, and distribute it as you see fit.